 This Panel will hear the case and determine, based on the preponderance of the evidence, whether there has been a sexual misconduct violation by the student Respondent.
 A majority of two votes is necessary for a positive or negative finding of responsibility in a Title IX case.
-If the student Respondent is found responsible, then the same Panel will also determine the sanction.
-Both the Respondent student and the Complainant will receive notice of the outcome of the hearing concurrently, within 5 business days after the hearing is completed via certified mail, return receipt requested, of their determination.
+If the student Respondent is found responsible, then the same Panel will also determine the sanction(s).
+If the evidence meets this standard, than the respondent MUST be found responsible of a violation of this code.